 It usually takes me 3 – 4 weeks from receiving all (proofed and final) materials, to design and launch a site.
 The quicker you to respond to drafts and questions, and the more organized your materials, the faster things proceed.
 It is possible to finish a site more quickly, if things go smoothly and there aren’t too many other projects to finish at the same time.
 August through September is the busiest time of year as artists and organizations often want something up for the start of the new season – if you’re looking at an August launch, best to contact me in the spring.

 Domain Name and Hosting Set-up

-I usually do the setup of domain name, hosting and email address(es), and charge that to your credit card – the annual cost of hosting is about $80CA/year, and a .com domain $15US/year (there is a free domain included with some hosting plans).
+I usually initiate the setup of domain name, hosting and email address(es), and it is billed to your credit card.
+The annual cost of hosting with my recommended provider is about $60CA/year.